Ares-Developers/Ares-docs/new/drain.rst

 If the building would have :value:`Drain.Amount=-600`, it would never drain less than 600.
 If the building had :tag:`Drain.Amount=800`, it would never drain more than 800.

-.. index:: Drain; Drain only the local power plant.
-.. index:: Drain; Drain a customizable amount of power.

 .. versionadded:: 0.6